 Berkeley College applies New York State's approved Beneficial Placement policy in measuring a student's satisfactory academic progress to determine TAP eligibility.
 The policy allows a TAP recipient who has either transferred to Berkeley or changed from one Berkeley program to another to be repositioned on the SAP chart (above) based on either the number of credits the student has earned or the number of aid payments the student has already received, whichever measure is more beneficial to the student.
-For example, when a student has received four quarters of TAP payments (thus, has used 16 points) but has earned only six credits that are transferable to the student's program of study at Berkeley, it would benefit the student to be evaluated for SAP based on credits transferred, rather than points used.
+For example, when a student has received terms of TAP payments but has earned only six credits that are transferable to the student's program of study at Berkeley, it would benefit the student to be evaluated for SAP based on credits transferred rather than points used.
 It is important to note that, even with Beneficial Placement, a student who has used 24 or more points must maintain a minimum 2.00 GPA.

-Beneficial Placement also affects the number of remedial credits a transfer student can apply toward the 12 credit (full time) prerequisite for TAP eligibility.
-Using the same example above, without Beneficial Placement the student (having used 16 points of TAP) would need to take at least nine academic credits to reach the 12 credit threshold.
-With Beneficial Placement the student is only required to take six academic credits towards a 12 credit full time load and the rest can be remedial.
+Beneficial Placement also affects the number of remedial credits a transfer student can apply toward the 12-credit (full-time) prerequisite for TAP eligibility.
+Using the same example above (using a semester example), without Beneficial Placement the student (having used 18 points of TAP) would need to take at least nine academic credits to reach the 12-credit threshold.
+With Beneficial Placement, the student is only required to take six academic credits toward a 12-credit full-time load and the rest can be remedial.